We often get asked about Lifetime Trusts, sometimes called a Living Trust UK, and their role in estate planning in England and Wales.

 Key Parties Involved in a Trust

-A lifetime trust involves several key parties, each with distinct roles and responsibilities.
+A lifetime trust involves three key parties, each with distinct roles and responsibilities.
 Understanding these roles is essential for the effective administration of the trust.

 The Role of the Settlor